yrdsb-peths/final-project-final-brinda-gauri/README.md

 ## How to Play

 ### Start the Game:
+- Press the Run button to start the game
-- Press the Run button and press a key to switch from the title screen to the game world.
+- Press the space bar to switch from the title screen to the game world.

 ### Controls:
-- Press a key to flap and keep your bird in the air.
+- Press the space bar repeatedly to flap and keep your bird in the air.
 - Avoid colliding with pipes or falling to the ground.

 ### Scoring: